Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/jre-ampli.md

     implementation 'org.json:json:20201115'
     ```

-3. Pull the latest Ampli SDK.
+3. Pull the latest Ampli Wrapper.

     ```bash
     ampli pull
     ```

-4. Check your Ampli SDK path.
+4. Check your Ampli Wrapper path.

     `ampli pull` prints the download location of the SDK.
 If the path contains `itly`, you can update the `Path` by hand in the `ampli.json` file, or pull again using the `--path`
      parameter: `ampli pull -p ./path/to/ampli`.